cp-algorithms/cp-algorithms/src/geometry/planar.md

 In this section we present several facts about planar graphs without proof.
 Readers who are interested in proofs should refer to [Graph Theory by R. Diestel](https://sites.math.washington.edu/~billey/classes/562.winter.2018/articles/GraphTheory.pdf) or some other book.

 ### Euler's theorem
-Euler's theorem states that any correct drawing of a connected planar graph with $n$ vertices, $m$ edges and $f$ faces satisfies:
+Euler's theorem states that any correct embedding of a connected planar graph with $n$ vertices, $m$ edges and $f$ faces satisfies:

 $$n - m + f = 2$$